 - During Queen Elizabeth I’s reign starch was made from the crushed bulbs of bluebells to stiffen their big ruff collars.

 - Bluebells are protected under law in UK.
 If you dig up and sell a wild bluebell you can be fined £5000 per bulb.

 - It takes at least five years for a bluebell seed to grow into a bulb.

 - Bees rely heavily on the flowers’ nectar in the spring but sometimes they ‘steal’ it by biting a hole in the bottom of the bell.

 - There are rare ‘albino’ bluebells which are white as they lack the blue pigment.

-After our recent adventure looking for badger paths through the woods, Luce and Theo have discovered that they can avoid walking on bluebells by following these well-worn trails.
+After an adventure identifying and looking for badger paths through the woods, Luce and Theo have discovered that they can avoid walking on bluebells by following these well-worn trails.
 Luckily there’s a deer highway that passes right in front of their den.

 I’ve also written about fun facts to tell kids about Snowdrops.